 My art practice is summarized in Figure 1.

 As a public scientist, program evaluator, and bioethicist, I am drawn to the health sciences' performative mediums, such as "the science poster presentation," "the instructional webinar," and "the peer-reviewed manuscript."
 I experiment with these scientistic elements through the lecture-performance - an activist form of pedagogy born out of performance art - to investigate conceptions of academic subjectivity, scientific integrity, and research excellence.

 My work on the modes of self-presentation in the health sciences further extends into broader questions about expertise, professionalism, career advancement, and “reinvention of the self” – analogous to the politically-loaded Soviet concept of the rémont, or the tireless, ongoing practice of home renovation and life reimagination.
-This line of work is most evident in my video-documented lecture-performances of common job-seeking tool and rituals, like "the job talk," making "the project portfolio," and designing "the home-office."
-In my work, the sculptural conditions surrounding the job-seeker cause them to "drift" (dérive) between the formal and the informal in a test of their endurance, exceptionalism, self-assuredness, able-bodiedness, and masculinity - before reaching a cinematic, physical collapse, as well as an epiphany, and a job.
+This line of work is most evident in my video-documented lecture-performances of common job-seeking tools and rituals, like practicing "the job talk," making "the project portfolio," and designing "the home-office."
+In my work, the sculptural conditions cause the job-seeker to "drift" (dérive) between the formal and the informal in a test of their endurance, exceptionalism, self-assuredness, able-bodiedness, and masculinity - before reaching a cinematic, physical collapse, an epiphany - and a job.

 My practice is physically and symbolically shaped by disability and the technological aids that I grew to depend on from working in under-resourced public health institutions.
 Nebulous supports like PowerPoint templates, Google Drawings, data analysis software, and Zoom meetings inform the form of my work as much as they make it more accessible.
 In pairing these everyday "office tools" with their false equivalents in the visual arts - such as ready-mades, found footage, and video editing software - a running theme in my work is digital technology's limits and potential in aiding the achievement of aspirational goals – whether professional, artistic or personal.

 I work with my partner, HY Florence Lam, who is an architectural designer by training.